Reviews You Can Rely On

 Construction Quality

-Finally, we scored each pack for durability.
-Of all the categories we rated these packs on, this was the least “hands-on,” as there was no way we could get several years' worth of hikes on each pack during the time available.
-What we did do was look for any immediate signs of wear or weak points on each model, research online user reviews for each one and look for durability issue patterns, and then compared the deniers of the bags and whether they had a double or thicker bottom or not.
+We also researched online user reviews for each pack and looked for patterns with durability issues, and compared the denier fabric of the pack and whether they had a double or thicker bottom or not.
 While a thicker material is not necessarily a sure sign of longer durability, in our experience, a thinner denier is more likely to wear through or catch a snag than a thicker one.
-In addition, we performed stress tests by dragging each bag a consistent distance to compare fabric durability, and hosed each bag down for a full minute to compare water permeability.
+In addition, we hosed each bag down for a full minute to compare water permeability.